Opinion

 1

-Dima Ayyash over 13 years ago
+Dima Ayyash almost 14 years ago

 "A trend is emerging in the international community where legitimate human rights violations are ignored until the tension erupts or until mass genocide has taken place."